 So, read on to find out which guitars made the cut!

 Wait, so the best alternative to the Fender Stratocaster is the Fender Stratocaster?
 Sort of.
-This is the Standard Stratocaster, a more affordable version made by Fender in its Mexico facility.
-You’ll often hear it referred to as the MIM or Made-in-Mexico Stratocaster.
+This is the Player Stratocaster, a more affordable version made by Fender in its Mexico facility.
+You might hear it referred to as the MIM or Made-in-Mexico Stratocaster.
 It comes in around half the cost of its American namesake, and it’s one of the top intermediate-level guitars out there today.

 In fact, many pro-level players rely on their MIM Strats for gigging and even recording.
 While you’ll find similar tonewoods and specs as in the American Strat, as you’d expect Fender manages to keep costs down by saving their premium woods and components for the USA models.